PrintSpool/PrintSpool/lib/drivers/README.md

-# Construct Daemon Drivers
+# Tegh Daemon Drivers

-A driver in Construct Daemon is a coffee script class who's instances each provide a low level gcode interface with a 3D printer.
+A driver in Tegh Daemon is a coffee script class who's instances each provide a low level gcode interface with a 3D printer.
 Each driver has it's own subfolder with the same name as the driver contained in it.

 ## The Driver API